-This post is stimulated by a question from an engineering student wondering about trailer frame materials selection and safety factor.
+This post is a question from an engineering student wondering about trailer frame materials selection and safety factor.
 His analysis shows a material thickness that “does the job” is much less than his welder associates recommend.
 Wondering about why, he asks: “Am I missing something critical in the stress simulations?”

 That’s a super good question because stress analysis for things with vast operational conditions is not plug-n-play.
 Judgement and experience play a significant role.
 There is also the practical side of engineering.

 There is often a big difference between theoretical design and practical design.
 In theory, Aluminum foil works for many areas of a bicycle frame, but in practice, that’s a disaster.
 In a trailer frame analysis, no matter how hard you try, it just does not include everything.
 Since the nature of the trailer is one of surprises, every bump, every corner, every swerve and each load is different.
 Even if we limit to worst case conditions.